Bektur-developer/PracticeGitVisualForce/README.md

 # PracticeGitVisualForce
-This change made from Visual
-//change from Visual - git
+Change from Git - merge